Imagine you wanted to search something on Google and no matter how good your search term is, you get all crappy results.

 Companies with Evaluators Jobs

-There will be an assessment test after you apply and you will be recruited after passing it.
+There will be an assessment test after you apply, and you will be recruited after passing it.
 The pay varies with different countries.

 Lionbridge has a position currently available in China advertised on the company’s website, but keep checking as the positions get updated every month.

-You will have to commit 1-4 hours a day, five days a week.
+You will have to commit to 1–4 hours a day, five days a week.
 You will have assessment tests and practice ratings before you get hired.
 Pay varies with different countries.

 Related: